AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ## Deadline
 The assessment of this bootcamp is due by **13th June 2020**.
 Any submission after the deadline **will not** be accepted.

+## Points
+Your progress will be measured based on a point system.
+A maximum of 100 points will be awarded for a project and a maximum of 3 points will be awarded for the completion of a Microsoft Learn module.